tobiasbriones/blog/systems/labs/arduino/arduino-lab-activating-a-digital-output/index.md

 Según *Labcenter Electronics*[@labcenter-electronics-2022] -Empresa proveedora de Proteus-:

-> Proteus Design Suite combina la facilidad de uso con un potente
+> The Proteus Design Suite combines ease of use with a powerful feature set to
-> conjunto de funciones para permitir el diseño, la prueba y el diseño
+> enable the rapid design, test and layout of professional printed circuit
-> rápidos de placas de circuito impreso profesionales.\
+> boards.
-> Fuente: *Labcenter Electronics*[@labcenter-electronics-2022]
+> Source: *Labcenter Electronics*[@labcenter-electronics-2022]

 #### Reseña